AT-backbone/Cap-PHP-library/doc/README.md

 3. Forms were refined for more usability
 Matching values were grouped together.

-Added an error- and debug-log
+4. Added an error- and debug-log

-5.Online-help was created
+5. Online-help was created

-6 Translations
+6. Translations
 the following languages are available: english, german, espanol, french

 #Outlook on Version 1.2